Zouizoui78/python-bundler/README.md

-# python-launcher
+# python-bundler

-Simply bundle a python application to make it usable by user who do not have the interpreter installed.
+This project's goal is to provide an easy way to bundler a python application into a package that can be executed by people who do not have the interpreter installed.

+It is composed of two parts :

+- A `python-launcher` cmake project that runs the python code in the [isolated interpreter](https://docs.python.org/3/c-api/init_config.html#c.PyConfig.isolated) included in the bundle.
+This project creates two executables :
+  - `launcher.exe` is a normal Windows GUI-only program.
+  - `launcher-console.exe` opens a terminal when running where logs can be seen.
+- A python script called `bundler.py` that bundles a portable python interpreter, the target app and the wrapper.

-This project is built for Windows.
-Unix systems do not need this since they have proper dependency management systems.
+This project is intended for Windows.
+Unix systems do not need this since they have proper package management systems.

-The script requires a working python install to get the targeted python version from and to get dependencies with pip.
+`bundler.py` requires a working python install to get the targeted python version from and to get dependencies with pip.

+## Build

+Make sure you have python installed and available in the path.
+Then build the project :

+    cmake -B build
+    cmake --build build --target dist --config release

+After that you get the archive `build/dist/python-bundler.zip` that contains the bundler script and the two versions of the launcher.

 ## How to use

-1. Make sure you have python installed and available in the path.
-2. Build the project.
-3. Run the dist.py script.
+Consider the following folder structure :

+    tmp
+    ├── python-bundler
+    │   ├── bundler.py
+    │   ├── launcher-console.exe
+    │   └── launcher.exe
+    └── test-app
+        ├── deps.json
+        ├── lib.py
+        └── main.py

+We run the following command from `tmp` :

+    python .\python-bundler\bundler.py --app .\test-app\ --launcher .\python-bundler\launcher-console.exe --output bundle

+We now have the following folder structure :

+    tmp
+    ├── bundle // Our bundled package
+    │   ├── app // Dir containing our python code
+    │   ├── python // The portable python distribution
+    │   └── test-app.exe // The renamed launcher-console.exe
+    ├── bundle.zip
+    ├── python-bundler
+    │   ├── bundler.py
+    │   ├── launcher-console.exe
+    │   └── launcher.exe
+    └── test-app
+        ├── deps.json
+        ├── lib.py
+        └── main.py

+We can then run `test-app.exe` from anywhere and it will run the python script `bundle/app/main.py` using the bundled python interpreter :

+    tmp> .\bundle\test-app.exe
+    hi from lib
+    __file__ = C:\dev\tmp\bundle\app\main.py
+    sys.path = [
+        C:\dev\tmp\bundle\python\Lib,
+        C:\dev\tmp\bundle\app,
+        C:\dev\tmp\bundle\python,
+        C:\dev\tmp\bundle\python\Lib\site-packages
+    ]
+    prefix = C:\dev\tmp\bundle\python
+    executable = C:\dev\tmp\bundle\test-app.exe
+    site-packages = [
+        C:\dev\tmp\bundle\python,
+        C:\dev\tmp\bundle\python\Lib\site-packages
+    ]

 ## What does the launcher executes

 There are three cases:

-- If the app directory contains a `main.py` file, it is executed.
+- If `app/main.py` exists, it is executed.
-- If the app directory contains no `main.py` file and no CLI argument is provided, the launcher simply calls the interpreter's `main` function.
+- If `app/main.py` does not exist and no CLI argument is provided, the launcher simply calls the interpreter's `main` function.
 If running the console launcher, you will simply get a python prompt.
-- If the app directory contains no `main.py` file and a CLI argument is provided, it is used as the path to a script to execute.
+- If `app/main.py` does not exist and a CLI argument is provided, it is used as the path to a script to execute.

-## Difference between the two launchers

-When building the project, you get two launcher : `python-launcher.exe` and `python-launcher-console.exe`.
-The latter opens a terminal when running.

 ## Dependencies

 If the packaged application contains a file called `deps.json`, the list of string it contains is used to get dependencies using pip.
-For example with the following json :
+For instance, with the following json :

     [
         "tkinter",
         "requests"
     ]

-`dist.py` would install `tkinter` from the system python install and `requests` using `pip`.
+`bundler.py` would install `tkinter` from the system python install and `requests` using `pip`.

-## Build

-    cmake -B build
-    cmake --build build --target dist --config release